Buy or Sell ReWalk Robotics Ltd. (RWLK) Stock Now | Don't Try to Be a Top Gun

 RWLK’s Market Performance

-RWLK stocks went up by 5.47% for the week, with a monthly jump of 0.75% and a quarterly performance of -37.79%, while its annual performance rate touched -6.25%.
-The volatility ratio for the week stands at 5.94% while the volatility levels for the past 30 days are set at 6.26% for ReWalk Robotics Ltd..
-The simple moving average for the period of the last 20 days is 3.09% for RWLK stocks with a simple moving average of -19.20% for the last 200 days.
+RWLK stocks went down by -3.85% for the week, with a monthly drop of -7.41% and a quarterly performance of -22.36%, while its annual performance rate touched -18.83%.
+The volatility ratio for the week stands at 4.98% while the volatility levels for the past 30 days are set at 6.31% for ReWalk Robotics Ltd..
+The simple moving average for the period of the last 20 days is -4.21% for RWLK stocks with a simple moving average of -24.01% for the last 200 days.

 Analysts’ Opinion of RWLK